GDPguy/Sentry-TF2-Monitor/README.md

 ## Download (Recommended)
 Most users should **download the latest precompiled release**.

-1. Go to the **Releases** page and download the newest build for your OS.
+1. Go to [releases](https://github.com/GDPguy/Sentry-TF2/releases) and download the latest build for your OS.
 2. Extract it, and run the Sentry executable.

 If the precompiled build doesn’t work on your system, you can run from source instead (see below).